 Growing from seed, however, arguably offers more benefits than growing from a clone.

 - Using seeds produces a tap root, which anchors the plant into the soil.
 Clones do not produce this, making them less sturdy and unable to absorb as much water and nutrients.
 The taproot ensures a healthier plant.

 - Seeds come in more varieties, giving you much more choice and control over the end product.

-- Plants grown from seeds produce higher yield, as they experience less stress.
+- Plants grown from seeds produce higher yields, as they experience less stress.

-- Risk of disease or pests is reduced.
+- The risk of disease or pests is reduced.

 - Seeds are a great way for beginners to start growing cannabis since they can be purchased discreetly online.